Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' roundhouse kick is an illusion.
-His right foot doesn't kick you.
-His left foot spins the Earth so that your head hits his foot.
+Jayesh is known to jump out of televisions and roundhouse kick the viewers for no reason at all.
+Extreme caution is advised while watching any shows involving Jayesh.

-Updated on: [29/9/2025]
+Updated on: [30/9/2025]
 <!-- #jokeEnd -->